flox/pkgdb/docs/params-to-sql.md

 relationships to one another.

-Note that various existing parameter sets such as `flox::pkgdb::QueryParams` and `flox::resolver::PkgDescriptorRaw` are likely going to be replaced by `flox::resolver::ManifestRaw` and `flox::resolver::ManifestDescriptor` in the future.
+Note that various existing parameter sets such as `flox::pkgdb::QueryParams` are likely going to be replaced by `flox::resolver::ManifestRaw` in the future.
 Nonetheless, they are discussed here to help other developers understand their functional and historical relationships with one another.